 When this occurs, it puts pressure on the pores and creates a narrower pore lining.
 Additionally, oil can get thicker during this time because of an imbalance of hormones and an increase of testosterone during the pre-period hormonal shift.
 When thicker oil tries to get through a narrower opening, this creates an ideal environment within the skin for breakouts.

 Pro Tip: Taking Vitamin B-6 every day for one week prior to your cycle may help regulate hormonal imbalances.
 Calcium-magnesium supplements may also help when taken during this time.
-Finally, it’s advisable to slightly switch up your skincare routine to minimize bacteria.
-You can do this safely by switching out your regular cleanser for one with salicylic acid like AHA/BHA Blemish Control Cleanser.
-It’s very gentle, yet very effective.
-Another go-to product to both prevent and clear existing blemishes is Rapid Response Detox Masque.
-Read more ways for how to prevent adult hormonal acne.
+I also advice switching up your skincare routine slightly to minimize bacteria.

 #7 Do you suspect your hormones might be off?